New Love: Reception

 In contrast to her later singles, "New Love" received limited attention.
-However, it proved popular among music tastemakers and helped Lipa receive a longlisting in BBC's Sound of... critics poll for 2016.
+However, it proved popular among music tastemakers and helped Lipa receive a longlisting in the BBC's Sound of... critics poll for 2016.
 The 405 named it "a contender for the strongest debut of 2015."
 Courtney Buck, a reviewer from the publication, found the production "strangely haunting", but cited Lipa's vocals as "the star of the show".
 Chris Martins of Spin felt the production was "wisely restrained enough to cede the stage to Lipa's incredible pipes, capable of belting hooks and seeping seduction in equal measure."
 Caroline Sullivan wrote in The Guardian that the singer showcased a "smoke-darkened voice older and more disillusioned than her years."
 Jocasta Jones of The Independent on Sunday called Lipa's vocals "beautiful".

 For The Fader, Lindsey Weber saw "New Love" as "surprisingly heavy" and called the lyrics as "resentful, nostalgic, and always ready for a change".
 She went on to praise Lipa's "throaty and mature" voice, comparing it to that of Joss Stone and Lady Gaga.
 Gigwise's Catherine Elliott deemed it an "absolute blinding pop song" and "a welcomed relief to all of the over styled, plastic tackiness of mainstream pop."
 Writing for The Line of Best Fit, Laurence Day viewed the song as "a sizzling piece of rhythmic synthpop", while NME's Thomas Smith named it a "trippy, soul-tinged ballad".
 In April 2020, Christopher Rosa of Glamour ranked "New Love" as Lipa's seventh worst track criticizing its lack of longevity, but praising the song's showcase of Lipa's "robust" vocals.